Meet the CDFCP Steering Committee

 Darryn McConkey - Chair

-Darryn is a Senior Ecosystem Biologist at the Ministry of Forests, Lands and Natural Resource Operations.
+Darryn is a Senior Ecosystem Biologist at the Ministry of Water, Land and Resource Stewardship.
 Darryn has been chair of the CDFCP since the formation of the CDFCP and has extensive knowledge of the ecosystems and species within the CDFCP.

 Peter Arcese is FRBC Chair of Applied Conservation Biology in the Department of Forest and Conservation Sciences and Faculty of Forestry.
 Peter works on the ecology and genetics of animals and plants, the persistence of small populations, and the design and management of nature reserves.

-Lynn Campbell is Species at Risk Biologist at the Ministry of Environment and Climate Change Strategy working on voluntary biodiversity stewardship tools and chairs the Species and Ecosystems at Risk Local Government Working Group.
+Lynn Campbell is Species at Risk Biologist at the Ministry of Water, Land and Resource Stewardship working on voluntary biodiversity stewardship tools and chairs the Species and Ecosystems at Risk Local Government Working Group.

 Tim Ennis is a conservation biologist and the President of the Cumberland-based Latitude Conservation Solutions Company.
 He has over 20 years of experience working to protect and restore biodiversity in BC.
 Tim volunteers on the Board of Directors of the Comox Valley Project Watershed Society and the Steering Committee of the Coastal Douglas-fir Conservation Partnership, both of which are working to protect and restore environmental values in the Salish Sea region.